gsoft-inc/wl-squide/docs/reference/registration/useAreModulesReady.md

 Force the application to re-render once the registration process has been completed for all the modules.
 Without this hook, the page is rendered with an empty router as it happens before the remote modules registered their routes and navigation items.

 !!!info
-If your application is using the [AppRouter](../routing/appRouter.md) component, there's no need for this hook.
+If your application is using the [AppRouter](../routing/appRouter.md) component, you shouldn't use this hook.
 !!!

 !!!info